Evolution of axis ratios from phase space dynamics of triaxial collapse: Introduction

-Recent work by the authors (\citealt{nadkarni-ghosh_phase_2014}, hereafter paper I) analysed triaxial collapse in terms of the coupled dynamics of eigenvalues of three tensors: the Hessian of the gravitational potential, the tensor of derivatives of the velocity field and the deformation tensor.
-Paper I focussed on the joint dynamics of the gravitational and velocity fields.
-This paper focuses on the dynamics of the deformation tensor, which gives direct information about the evolution of the axis ratios.
-We start by reviewing the phase space equations and establish the notation (\S \ref{setup}).
-The details of the numerical runs are described next (\S \ref{runs}).
-The shape of the triaxial object is quantified using three parameters: the minor to major axis ratio, $s$, the intermediate to major axis ratio, $q$, and the triaxiality parameter \citep*{franx_ordered_1991}, $T$.
-These are defined in terms of the eigenvalues of the deformation tensor; the dynamics of the latter is completely determined by the phase space equations. \S \ref{results} gives the results and we discuss and conclude in \S \ref{conclusion}
+The paper is organized as follows.
+In \S \ref{setup}, we review the phase space equations and establish the notation. \S \ref{runs} describes the details of the numerical runs.
+The shape of the triaxial object is quantified using three parameters: the minor to major axis ratio, $s$, the intermediate to major axis ratio, $q$, and the triaxiality parameter $T$ \citep*{franx_ordered_1991}.
+These can be defined in terms of the eigenvalues of the deformation tensor whose dynamics is completely determined by the phase space equations. \S \ref{results} gives the results and we discuss and conclude in \S \ref{conclusion}.